Clarifai/old-docs/portal-guide/annotate/auto-annotation-walkthrough.md

 # Auto Annotation Walkthrough

 This tutorial demonstrates how auto-annotation workflows can be configured within Clarifai Portal.
+With auto-annotation, you can use model predictions to label your inputs.
+Auto-annotation can help you to prepare training data, or assign other useful labels and metadata to your inputs.

-With auto-annotation, you can use the predictions of your AI model to label your inputs.
-Auto-annotation can help to speed up the process of preparing training data.
-The basic idea behind auto annotation is that when your model predictions are confident, you can have your data automatically labeled, and when your predictions are less-than-confident, you can have your input sent to a human being for review.
+When a concept is predicted by a model, it is predicted with a confidence score between 0 and 1.
+When your model predictions are confident (close to 1), you can have your data automatically labeled with that concept.
+When your predictions are less-than-confident, you can have your input sent to a human being for review.

-This enables you to scale up your annotation process while ensuring quality standards by including a backstop of human review.
+This enables you to speed-up and scale-up your annotation process while ensuring quality standards.

 ![](../../images/auto_annotation.jpg)